Garrett-R16/Elevate/README.md

 ### The flight software

 The flight software uses a state system approach.
 When in the "powered flight" mode, the rocket is directly controlled using the IMU quaternion output and PID.
+This direct-quaternion PID controller is quite similar to the one described by Emil Fresk and George Nikolakopoulos in their paper, ["Full Quaternion Based Attitude Control for a Quadrotor"](https://ieeexplore.ieee.org/document/6669617).
+For more information on how to learn to do so yourself, please check out my video on ["How to LEARN and USE quaternions"](https://www.youtube.com/watch?v=1LDetZWWe8M).

 I did not create a filter for this sensor data, as there's already one built in.
 I also verified and tuned my controller using simulink.
 I would highly reccomend anyone else to attempt to do the same.

 Currently, if you take a look at the software files you will only see the quaternion library I created - that's because I'm not going to publish all software files to this repository.
 At least, not yet.